Discovering Subgroups with Exceptional Survival Characteristics: Conclusion

-In \ourmethod, we consider tabular data; however, many applications involve other data modalities such as images or sequences.
-We intend to extend \ourmethod to incorporate such structured data alongside tabular covariates in a meaningful way to discover survival subgroups characterized by both types of data.
-This may involve anchoring the discovered subgroups in interpretable tabular features as well as emergent visual features, or sequential patterns.

-\ourmethod provides a novel method to uncover, possibly novel, subgroups with exceptional survival characteristics. \ourmethod is strictly associational, and while its results may indicate (unknown) causal mechanisms, it does not provide any guarantees in this regard.
+\textbf{Limitations.} \ourmethod provides a novel method to uncover, possibly novel, subgroups with exceptional survival characteristics. \ourmethod is strictly associational, and while its results may indicate (unknown) causal mechanisms, it does not provide any guarantees in this regard.
 Before putting any of its results into (clinical) practice, randomized controlled trials, or other ways to verify causality should be employed.
+Moreover, \ourmethod relies on the population model to obtain individual survival functions, which dictates the quality of the results.
+In particular, our objective may become overestimated, but there exist asymptotic methods for debiasing it \citep{ito:2018:unbiased}.